Takashi Sato

-Takashi Satō (佐藤天, Satō Takashi) is a Japanese mixed martial artist.
-A professional since 2013, he currently competes in the Welterweight division in the Ultimate Fighting Championship (UFC).
+Takashi Satō (佐藤天, Satō Takashi) is a Japanese mixed martial artist who competes in the Welterweight division.
+A professional since 2013, he is most notable for his time in the Ultimate Fighting Championship (UFC).

 Early life

 Born to a Japanese father and Taiwanese mother, Sato grew up in Shinjuku, Tokyo, with his parents and older brother.
 He was a big fan of reading comics just like many other Japanese children.
 However one day, his older brother accidentally threw them all out.
 Sato says he cried the whole day until the following day his father felt very bad and came home from work with a new comic based on a kid becoming a judo champion.
 This then inspired Sato to pursue Judo and he used to train at the local police station.

 Mixed martial arts career

 Japan

 Sato started his MMA career fighting in various promotions in Japan.
 Sato then fought for Pancrase and Deep promotions in Japan.
 He earned a Pancrase title shot but lost to Glaico França.
 Sato earned the opportunity to fight in the UFC after beating former UFC fighter Matt Vaile.